svalbird/magic-analyser/README.md

 The card info is imported from an ENORMOUS .json file from scryfall into the db. a script (transfer-cards.ts) is used (with JSONstream) to parse the giant json.

 ## How to run
-Don't, because the JSON transfer script takes 20-30 minutes and involves parsing a 2 gb file (and can easily crash).
+Don't, because the JSON transfer script takes 20-30 minutes and involves parsing a 2 gb json file (and can easily crash).
 But if you really wanted to:
+ - clone the repository
- - git import & install dependencies
+ - use ```npm install``` to install dependencies
  - download the json file from scryfall [here](https://scryfall.com/docs/api/bulk-data) - save it in the repo directory
  - use ```knex seed:run``` and ```knex migrate:latest``` to set up databases
  - run tsconfig.json to import the json file into the database